MindLyfe/MindLyfe-Platform/infrastructure/docs/scaling.md

 ### RDS PostgreSQL

-The MindLyf PostgreSQL database can be scaled in several ways:
+The MindLyfe PostgreSQL database can be scaled in several ways:

 1. **Vertical Scaling**: Increase the instance size (CPU/Memory)
    ```bash